temporalio/documentation/docs/node/hello-world.md

 A Workflow's interface is used for validating the implementation and generating a type safe [WorkflowClient](https://nodejs.temporal.io/api/interfaces/client.workflowclient) and `ChildWorkflow` (not yet implemented).

-Workflow interfaces are directly referenced by their implementation and maybe be written in sync or async form meaning a method could return `number` or it could return `Promise<number>`.
+Workflow interfaces are directly referenced by their implementation and may be written in sync or async form meaning a method could return `number` or it could return `Promise<number>`.

 Workflow interface declarations are optional, they're only required for generating type safe clients.
 It is considered good practice to declare an interface for each Workflow.